AshleyDhevalall/llm-tools-demo/README.md

 # LLM Tools Demo

-The objective of this article is to run large language models locally to analyze local docs.
+The objective of this article is to run different large language models to analyze local docs.

 ## Tools